laragoo/VirtualCPU/README.md

 Created for a group project in COMP 273: Intro to Computer Systems (Fall 2014) at McGill University

+Intended to be used in [Logisim](http://www.cburch.com/logisim/).
+Instructions (such as those found at the bottom of this document) are to be input manually on the input buffer (keypad).

 ![Overview shot](/overview.png?raw=true "Overview")